Prince Harry and Meghan Markle's Son Archie Makes His Official Royal Tour Debut

 "Arch meets Archie!" the royals wrote on Instagram alongside footage of the meeting.

-The proud parents' firstborn wore a white shirt and a pair of blue overalls for the outing.
-Meanwhile, his father donned a dapper navy suit and his mom wore a pretty patterned dress.
+The proud parents' firstborn wore a white shirt and a pair of blue overalls from H&M for the outing.
+Meanwhile, his father donned a dapper navy suit and his mom wore a Club Monaco's Dremah silk dress.

 As photographers snapped several sweet photos of the child's official tour debut, the archbishop's daughter joked it seemed like the little man was still getting used to life in the limelight.